FabioGreenwood/FabioGreenwood/README.md

-- 👋 Hi, I’m @FabioGreenwood, I have 7+ years experience in simulation and mathematical modelling
+- 👋 Hi, name name is Fabio Greenwood, I have 7+ years experience in simulation, mathematical modelling and creating light IT solutions to mechnical engineering simulation problems
-- 🌱 I’m currently finishing off a 2 years masters at Verona Uni in data science, which I have taken to augment my IT skills
+- 🌱 I recently finishied off a 2 years magistrale degree (master's equivalent) at Verona Uni in data science, which I have taken to augment my IT skills.
-- 👀 I’m looking to be employed within data science or mathamatical modelling
+- 👀 I’m looking for employement within data science, machine learning or mathematical modelling
+- ☎️ My mobile is: +44 787 040 1486
 - 📫 My personal email: fabio.greenwood@gmail.com

 <!---